-The assumption for the operating lives of hydroelectric assets has not changed.
 The assumption used in the valuation models of the hydro investments is a rolling 25 years from date of valuation.
 Hydro assets are generally considered to be longer-life than wind energy assets.
 However, there is very little consistency in the market as to the assumed operating life for hydro assets and electricity price projections beyond 25 years are very uncertain.
 For that reason, the Directors do not believe a change in assumption is supportable for the hydroelectric assets at the current time.
 The operating life assumptions for both wind energy and hydroelectric assets will be regularly reviewed in order that they may be kept in line with industry convention.